Zoombies: Plot

-The Eden Wildlife Zoo, a zoo containing endangered animals, is having its intern orientation day, where college students applying for jobs as interns are touring the zoo.
-Meanwhile, some of the zoo's monkeys contract an unknown disease and are taken to the clinic where the veterinarians use intracardiac epinephrine, a forbidden serum, in order to save the life of a monkey that suffered a cardiac arrest.
-The contagious pathogen spreads to all of the monkeys in the room, turning them into zombies with a predatory behaviour towards humans.
-They attack the veterinarians and kill one of them, while the remaining one manages to activate an alarm.
+The Eden Wildlife Zoo, a zoo in northern Arizona containing rare animals, is having its intern orientation day, where college students applying for jobs as interns are touring the zoo.
+Meanwhile, some of the zoo's monkeys contract an unknown disease and are taken to the clinic, where the veterinarians use intracardiac epinephrine to save the life of a monkey that suffered a cardiac arrest.
+The contagious pathogen spreads to all of the monkeys in the room, turning them into zombies with predatory behavior towards humans.
+They attack the veterinarians and kill one of them, while the remaining one, Dr. Gordon, manages to activate an alarm.

 As the college students arrive, the alarm reaches the zoo's security.
 One of the security team members, Johnny, decides to check on the veterinarians himself.
-However, when he doesn't return, the security team, accompanied by college student Gage, make their way to the clinic.
-Once there, they discover that Johnny and one of the veterinarians are dead.
-The remaining veterinarian, Dr. Gordon, is barely alive.
-The monkeys violently attack the group, killing two of the guards.
+When he doesn't return, the security team, accompanied by college student Gage, make their way to the clinic.
+Once there, they discover Johnny and one of the veterinarians dead, and Gordon barely alive.
+The monkeys violently attack the group, killing two guards.
 Gage, head of security Rex and newly hired Lizzy Hogan manage to escape.

 Ellen Rogers, the manager of the zoo, gets word of the mayhem and puts the zoo on lockdown.
 The disease spreads throughout the zoo, infecting a group of wild hogs that attack three of the students.
-Lizzy, Gage and Rex arrive just as the students are attacked by infected giraffes, which kill two of the students.
-They manage to rescue the remaining student, Amber, but Gage is injured in the process.
-As Lizzy and Rex tend to Gage's wounds, Amber steals Rex's jeep.
-Lizzy, Gage and Rex are forced to use a group of non-infected elephants as transportation.
+Lizzy, Gage and Rex arrive just as the students are then attacked by infected giraffes, which kill two of them.
+They rescue the remaining student, Amber, but Gage is injured, and as Lizzy and Rex tend to Gage's wounds, Amber steals their jeep, forcing them to use a group of non-infected elephants as transportation.
+But along the way, the elephants become spooked by a group of infected lemurs in the nearby trees, throwing Lizzy, Rex, and Gage from their backs.
+In the ensuing chaos, Rex's leg is crushed by one of the elephants.
+One of the workers, Daxton, and his intern A.J. fend off the lemurs, and the group takes refuge inside the gorilla lab.
+Daxton goes to check on the zoo's endangered gorilla, Kifo, finding him infected.
+Kifo kills him and invades the lab.
+Rex stabs him, but Kifo crushes his head in retaliation.